 Jessica Lutton Bedient Scholarship

 Bedient, a 26-year-old newlywed, died on Oct.
 13, 2010, four days after she and her husband, Tony Bedient, were in a traffic accident in Omaha.

 To allow others to pursue their educational dreams, Jessica's parents, David and Susan Lutton of Ashland, established the scholarship with the help of memorial gifts from family members and friends.

-The permanenly endowed fund provides annual scholarships for students in the Forsythe Family Program in Human Rights and Humanitarian Affairs program at UNL.
+The permanently endowed fund provides annual scholarships for students in the Forsythe Family Program in Human Rights and Humanitarian Affairs program.
 The fund helps cover travel and related expenses of students pursuing a minor in Human Rights and Humanitarian Affairs who, as part of their capstone experience within the minor, may choose to complete a service learning project abroad.